 Teachers in this area are in high demand across the state and the nation because they are qualified to teach many different subject areas, including clothing and textiles, nutrition and foods, interior design, child and human development, financial literacy, and more.
 We currently have 100% job placement after students graduate for those seeking employment.

-Students completing the program meet the requirements for a bachelor of science degree in Family and Consumer Sciences, an Idaho Teaching License in Family and Consumer Sciences with an endorsement in Career and Technical Education.
+The FCS Education degree is a composite major that provides a holistic approach to the study of Family and Consumer Sciences and Career and Technical Education (CTE) curriculum.
+Students completing the program meet the requirements for a bachelor of science degree in Family and Consumer Sciences, an Idaho Teaching License in Career and Technical Education with an endorsement in Family and Consumer Sciences (6-12).

 FCS Education Program Outcomes